 WhatsApp initially rolled out access to its Business APIs to only selected brands in India.
 Brands such as MakeMyTrip, GoIbibo, RedBus, OYO Rooms, and BookMyShow were some of the early adopters of WhatsApp Business APIs.

 - Access to WhatsApp APIs for sending notifications.

 - Use WhatsApp CRMs to manage customer support: shared inbox, bot automation, etc.

 While the regular WhatsApp Business account you get through the free WhatsApp Business app has some benefits, having an official WhatsApp business verified account via the WhatsApp Business API will get you the popular green checkmark in your business profile and much more.
 Not many businesses can boast about possessing a verified WhatsApp business account at present.

 This is how WhatsApp defines a verified business account:

 An official WhatsApp business verification will get you the green badge next to your business’s contact name.

 You might have noticed that some businesses already have it, but how exactly did they get it?
 If you want to get yourself a genuine, verified WhatsApp business account with the green checkmark, you’ll have to take an approach pretty different from simply downloading, installing, and signing up with the free app.

 WhatsApp Business Verification Process

-You can directly sign up for WhatsApp business verification using the link: https://www.facebook.com/business/m/whatsapp/business-api
+You can directly sign up for WhatsApp business verification using the following link: https://www.facebook.com/business/m/whatsapp/business-api

 As mentioned above, Facebook has partnered with business solution providers globally to help organizations and entities onboard through WhatsApp business APIs.
 The approval time while working with these BSPs is usually between 1-3 weeks.

 The process of WhatsApp business verification is as follows: